 If you think it sounds like Dennis takes his role as a protector seriously, you’re right.
 On top of trying to start a union, he was also seen in the documentary attempting to stop a character from smoking while in costume.
 These kinds of mini-crusades are a regular occurrence for Dennis.
 It’s not just a job to him.
 “When I put on that suit, I think if someone were to ask me a question, I think, what would Christopher Reeve’s answer be?
 I want to keep it in that kind of a realm because Superman is an icon.
 Too many people look up to him.”

 He also has a strange but true warning for tourists, one that sheds a little light on why the situation can get rough in front of Grauman’s.
 “We have a Charlie Chaplin that will run up to you and literally poke you in the chest and tell you that you owe him a dollar.
 I saw it the other day.
 I could call the cops because that’s assault.
 But guess what?
 The person he assaulted actually has to stick around (and) they’re usually tourists on a tour, where the bus only stops for 10 minutes.
 They have enough time to look at the Chinese Theater and the Kodak Theater and then go running back to the bus.
 Otherwise, they’re stranded.”

-Despite the new influx of impersonators, the documentary seems to have done more good for him than anything else.
+Despite the new influx of impersonators, the documentary seems to have done more good for him than harm.
 “I get (recognized as) Christopher Dennis more.”
 Another pleasant surprise for any fans of COAS is that the cast featured in the film are all still friends.
 Dennis says he regularly talks with Joe McQueen, who appeared as the formerly homeless Incredible Hulk.
 He even had breakfast with Jennifer Wenger, aka Wonder Woman, on the morning of our interview.